slzhang-git/L6-RL-manufacturing/README.md

 <b>The paper with Supplementary Materials is available here as the file MDP_paper_20220220_AppliedEnergyERevise.docx</b>

-The run files are
+# File structure

 1. <b>experiments_comparison.py</b>

-  compares the efficiency of optimal solution selected by reinforcement learning, by mixed-integer programming routine          strategy and by benchmark random policy.
+  the mainfunction file, which compares the efficiency of optimal solution selected by reinforcement learning, by mixed-integer programming routine          strategy and by benchmark random policy.

 2. <b>mip_plot.ipynb, plot_average_experiments.ipynb</b>